-Faculty, staff and students are required to participate in the Healthcheck portion of the GuideSafeTM platform.
+Until May 10, 2021, faculty, staff and students are required to participate in the Healthcheck portion of the GuideSafeTM platform.
 Healthcheck is a COVID-19 assessment tool that allows users to report COVID-19 related symptoms and exposure.
 The frequency of required reporting will be determined by public health and medical guidance relevant to each campus community.
 Campus health experts will continually reevaluate the recommended reporting frequency and may alter the requirements as the number of positive COVID-19 tests fluctuate.

 GuideSafeTM Exposure Notification Application